Rowdy Tellez Player Props: Brewers vs. Pirates

 Rowdy Tellez At The Plate

-- Tellez has had at least one RBI in 31.7% of his games this season (20 of 63), with more than one RBI six times (9.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 32.8% of his games this season, Tellez has tallied at least one RBI.
+In seven of those games (10.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.